 After the chair has determined that the paper is ready to go to committee, the student will give a copy of the Plan B paper to each member of the supervisory committee for review at least 2 weeks prior to the defense.
 If the committee members judge that the paper is ready to be defended with only minor revisions or edits needed, then an Appointment for Examination form is completed.
 This form indicates approval of the proposed time and place for the defense examination, and must be submitted to the School of Graduate Studies at least ten working days prior the defense.

 The deadline for completing degree requirements is the last day of the semester.
 If the defense occurs during a semester break, the student must be enrolled for at least 3 credits the following semester.
 If a committee member judges that the document is not ready to be defended, he or she should notify the student and major professor, and should not sign the Appointment for Examination form.
 The issues should then be addressed and the defense rescheduled.

 At the defense, the student may be required to make some revisions or corrections.
 The committee members can decide if they need to see the paper again, or will allow the major professor to approve the revisions or corrections.
 All members of the supervisory committee must approve and sign the Plan B paper.
 In the event of lack of unanimity that cannot be resolved, the matter is taken to the dean of the School of Graduate Studies.

+Completion.
 Plan B papers are not reviewed or approved by the School of Graduate Studies.
-Plan B papers must be submitted electronically to the Merrill-Cazier Library with a Plan B Report Submission, located in the Graduate School Plan B list and at http://digitalcommons.usu.edu/grad_info/.
-The student can apply for an embargo on their papers so the paper is publishable in another venue without risking self-plagiarism.
+Plan B papers must be submitted electronically to the Merrill-Cazier Library with a Plan B Report Submission (see http://digitalcommons.usu.edu/grad_info/).
+If the submitted paper is in essentially publishable form, the student can apply for an embargo so the paper is publishable in another venue without risking self-plagiarism.
 The process ends with the student providing a copy of the final, approved paper to all committee members.